What Is Summit?

 Venue & Housing

-The 2022 AFPM Summit will take place at the Grand Hyatt San Antonio Riverwalk.
+The 2023 AFPM Summit will take place at the Gaylord Texan Resort & Convention Center.

-AFPM offers discounted hotel reservations at the Grand Hyatt as a benefit to registrants.
+AFPM offers discounted hotel reservations at the Gaylord as a benefit to registrants.
 Reservations cannot be made prior to registration.
 Upon registering, you will receive an email with a link to make your hotel reservation.
 You can also find the link to reserve your housing at the top of your confirmation email.
-Be sure to register and reserve your room by September 23, 2022.
+Be sure to register and reserve your room by September 8, 2023.
 The room block rate cannot be guaranteed after this date.

 Registration Cancellation Policy

-Cancellations may be made by September 9, 2022 with no penalty.
-Cancellations must be submitted in writing.
-Written cancellations postmarked, faxed, or emailed between September 10 and September 23, 2022 will receive a refund of fees, less a $100 processing fee.
-No refunds after September 23, 2022.
+Cancellations may be made by August 25, 2023 with no penalty.
+Written cancellations received between August 26 and September 8, 2023 will receive a refund of fees, less a $100 processing fee.
+No refunds after September 8, 2023.
 No telephone cancellations.

 COVID-19 Safety Protocols